datastax/pulsar-jms/README.md

 mvn clean install -Prun-tck -am -DskipTests -pl tck-executor
 ```

-> :important: Globally unique subscription names are not supported so the corresponding tests are skipped.
+> :warning: Globally unique subscription names are not supported so the corresponding tests are skipped.

 ## Configuration reference